pcbouman-eur/form-demo-internal/README.md

 The first step will download the necessary dependencies.
 The second step will compile the frontend and put the result in in the `backend/public` directory.

-The application can be started with the `morbo` development server that is part of Mojolicious, by running the following within the `backend` directory:
+One the frontend assets are compiled, the application can be started with the `morbo` development server that is part of Mojolicious, by running the following within the `backend` directory:

 ```
 morbo WebApp.pl